 These hotel surfaces are covered in germs

-Planning a spring break vacation stay at a hotel?
+Traveling for the holidays?
 Think twice before you grab the TV remote control.

 The remote control is one of the hotel room surfaces covered with the most germs, according to several studies conducted in the United States, Canada and Britain last year.
 Researchers found that remote controls and light switches were heavily contaminated with bacteria, along with bathroom toilets, sinks and faucets.